WLBY: Talk formats as WLBY (2004–present)

 On August 23, 2004, WHNE changed to WLBY and began broadcasting Air America Radio, a progressive talk radio network.
 General manager Bob Bolak considered Air America a potentially successful format considering what he called "the liberal mood of Ann Arbor" in addition to a goal to attract younger listeners.

 Although WLBY attracted a 2.2 ratings share in the fall 2004 Arbitron ratings, the share declined to 0.9 in spring 2005, a decline that a Clear Channel station manager attributed to interest in political talk declining after the 2004 United States presidential election.
 Beginning in the 2004–05 season, WLBY broadcast select University of Michigan women's basketball games.

 WLBY improved to a 1.2 share in spring 2006.

 In mid-November 2006, nearly a week after statewide elections, WLBY temporarily dropped Air America to stunt with content related to University of Michigan sports, namely a loop of Michigan's fight song "The Victors", highlights of classic football games, and sports updates.

 In December 2006, Cumulus reacquired Clear Channel's Ann Arbor stations, including WLBY, as part of a multi-station swap.

 By fall 2007, WLBY's ratings declined to 0.6.

+Beginning in 2008, WLBY became the Ann Arbor affiliate of the Michigan State Spartans football radio network.
+WLBY added Michigan State Spartans men's basketball games in the 2009–10 season.
-After a year-long hiatus, Lucy Ann Lance resumed her daily talk show on WLBY on January 24, 2009.

-On March 16, 2009, WLBY switched to a business talk format, featuring Lance's morning show and nationally syndicated programs including financial advice The Dave Ramsey Show, consumer advice The Clark Howard Show, and programming from the Business Talk Radio Network.
+WLBY had a programming overhaul in 2009.
+WAAM host Lucy Ann Lance moved her daily talk show on WLBY on January 24, 2009, a year after being laid off from WAAM.
+Then on March 16, WLBY switched to a business talk format, featuring Lance's morning show and nationally syndicated programs including financial advice The Dave Ramsey Show, consumer advice The Clark Howard Show, and programming from the Business Talk Radio Network.
 WLBY previously broadcast the Business Talk Radio Network in 1999 as WYBN.
 WLBY's new slogan was "Ann Arbor's Business Talk Radio".
 By 2010, WLBY's regular programming was limited to Lance, Ramsey, Howard, and the Bloomberg Radio network.

 By spring 2012, WLBY added news and sports talk to its regular schedule, including The Mike Huckabee Show and The Huge Show.
 WLBY changed its slogan to "Ann Arbor's Talk Station" around July 2012.

+In 2015, WLBY joined the Detroit Lions Radio Network.

+WLBY phased out Michigan State sports broadcasts in the 2020s; the final season with Michigan State men's basketball was in 2019–20.
+Following the 2023 season, WLBY dropped Michigan State football games after 16 seasons.